tp-hk/web-app-lab/Udemy/README.md

     - Before: <br/> <img width="651" alt="screen shot 2018-01-02 at 8 57 06 pm" src="https://user-images.githubusercontent.com/10753915/34509730-2a9e9782-f002-11e7-9d45-272de003fa43.png">
     - After: <br/> <img width="836" alt="screen shot 2018-01-03 at 9 29 31 am" src="https://user-images.githubusercontent.com/10753915/34531847-a41e6ae0-f068-11e7-95c5-3e0319a5d987.png">

+### Actions
+- actions and action creators are for changing states
+- actionCreator: creates an action (with a type and some data (as an object))
+- user triggers an action → actionCreator creates an action → action goes to all reducers → reducers decide if the action will be handled or not → if reducer doesn't ignore the action, it will return a new state → when all reducers processed all actions, the new state will be pumped back to all containers → all containers will re-render

 ## JS
 - `const`: variable that never changes